PortablePixels/bk1/readme.md

 * expose a function for determining a plugin's relative path for loading views or other local assets without loading path in every module
 * think about what happens if a persisted convo gets auto-closed or overwritten.  is there a timeout? is there an end event?
 * how to stash info about a user OUTSIDE of a convo like in a middleware or event handler
+* now that variables are persisted automatically -- what happens if you want to reset them?